shuklaayush/circom-monolith/README.md

 The code is based on the [reference implementation](https://github.com/HorizenLabs/monolith/tree/main) of Monolith from Horizon Labs.

 The implementation of the Goldilocks field is taken from [plonky2-circom](https://github.com/polymerdao/plonky2-circom/blob/main/circom/circuits/goldilocks.circom).

+## Disclaimer

+These circuits were written over a few hours during [ZK Hack Istanbul](https://www.zkistanbul.com).

+While they pass the test vectors and should generally be correct, they have **NOT** been formally audited.
+Therefore, I strongly recommend not deploying them in a production environment.
+There's probably also a lot of scope for optimizations to reduce the number of constraints.

+PRs welcome